OpenMDAO/OpenMDAO/openmdao/docs/features/model_visualization/n2_details.rst

       diagram.
 The colors indicate
       the type of solver, either linear or nonlinear, depending what is being displayed.

-The Legend window can be dragged to a location of the user's choice.

 Show Node Info
 --------------
 The Show Node Info button |show_node_info|, brings up a small window that displays information about the item the cursor is hovering over.
-Here are some examples of what the user can see when hovering over variables, Systems, connection matrix cell, and Solver.
+Here are some examples of what the user can see when hovering over variables, Systems, connection matrix cells, and Solvers.

 .. |variable_node_info| image:: images/variable_node_info.png
     :align: middle